robegamesios/VRHapticGun/README.md

 Total cost for 1 gun is roughly $70.
 A bunch of the components come in bundles so buying them cost more.
 Obviously if you got some parts lying around, it can get cheaper.

+# Firmware:
+Open ESP32-HLA-WIFI.ino file located in \Games\Half Life Alyx\Esp32\ESP32-HLA-WIFI and change the following:

+    const char* ssid = "YourWifiSSID"; //change this to your wifi SSID

+    const char* password = "YourWifiPassword"; //change this to your wifi password

+    const uint ServerPort = 23; //if you change this port, make sure to update the Programs.cs file to match this port

+Go ahead and download the files to your esp32 board.

 # Software:
 I forked a Half Life Alyx Event Detector repo and updated it to work with the VR gun.